-Please join us for our Membership Meeting scheduled for Friday, April 12, 2019.
-This meeting will take place by webinar and is scheduled for 11:00am to 1:00pm Central Time.
-CHASCo members are encouraged to share this invitation with colleagues who may be interested, including student affairs professionals, counselors, compliance officers, administrators, etc. All are welcome to join us.
-Click here to register.
+Registration for the September 27 Meeting is now open!
+Please join us for our Membership Meeting scheduled for Friday, September 27, 2019.
+This meeting will take place at Carson-Newman University and is scheduled from 11:00-2:00pm Eastern Time.
+Lunch will be provided.
+CHASCo members are encouraged to invite colleagues who may be interested, including student affairs professionals, counselors, compliance officers, administrators, etc. All are welcome to join us.
+Click here to register

 Professional Development: Mental health and suicide prevention are increasingly becoming topics of focus for universities and colleges.
 At the same time, confusion continues to surround policy, procedure, crisis response, and best practice.
 This session will serve to provide an introductory understanding of the new state law, support resources, and the JED Campus initiative.
 We will discuss the new state law (effective July 1, 2019) related to suicide prevention plan requirements for institutions of higher education.
 The new section requires institutions of higher education to develop and implement a suicide prevention plan for students, faculty, and staff, and to provide the suicide prevention plan to students, faculty, and staff at least one time each semester.